-Relying parties should only use software that is compliant with the ITU-T X.509, IETF RFCs, Baseline Requirements or EV SSL Certificate Guidelines to verify the specific field and the validity of subscriber certificates.
-After the certificates' validity is confirmed through the CRLs (or CARLs) or Online Certificate Status Protocol (OCSP) services, the public key recorded in the certificate can be used to:
+Relying parties should only use software that is compliant with the ITU-T X.509, IETF RFCs, Baseline Requirements or EV SSL Certificate Guidelines to verify the integrity of digital signature and the correctness of the content of specific fields for each certificates in the certificate path and confirm the validity of the aforementioned certificates through the CRLs (or

+CARLs) or Online Certificate Status Protocol (OCSP) services.
+After that, the TLS/SSL certificate in the certificate path can be used to authenticate the domain name and owner of the server and create an encrypted channel between the client and the server.